Mutual Information for Electromagnetic Information Theory Based on Random Fields: Random Field Modeling

-In this section, the mutual information between continuous regions is derived in a limit form by spatial correlation analysis.
-Then, in the next section, we will simplify the model with continuous regions to a new model to obtain an analytical solution of the mutual information.
+In this section, the mutual information between continuous regions is defined in a supremum form using random fields.
+Then, in the next section, we will simplify the model with continuous regions to obtain an analytical solution to the mutual information.